 After nine to eleven weeks, they are plump and ready for harvest.
 Chilcotin Harvest is close by, so none of the Pasture to Plate animals are exposed to lengthy transport.
 A plump p2p chicken provides 5 meals for Jasmin and myself, with the last one being rich and delicious bone broth with a beaten egg in it… These birds are so good and so good for you.
 Their fatty, crisp skin makes me wish for more of it every time, the meat is firm and juicy and the resulting gravy a delight on mashed potatoes.
 If you haven’t yet, try one and you’ll be back for more!

 The turkeys are raised very much like the chickens.
 They become very friendly and follow the handler all through the paddocks where they are being grazed, sheltered, fed and watered.
 Next year’s birds will be harvested at a lighter weight to accommodate demand.
 Jasmin brought a cooked Thanksgiving p2p turkey dinner home from Kinikinik this year and we enjoyed the meal with much gusto.
 It makes one feel good when you know deep down that it just cannot get any better…

 We made the decision to not feed processed rations, even when organic, to any of our animals anymore.
 The decision was not an easy one, however we all feel it is important to actually know that the grains which grow our animals are certified organic grains, grown in Western Canada and grown predominantly in BC.

 Staying away from processed feed will grow the birds much slower than when they are being fed imported, high protein mixed feeds and thus the cost to produce them is substantially higher.

-But we firmly believe that you will enjoy a special event organic turkey feast even more when knowing that the bird on your table was fed the cleanest, locally grown grains, certified organic pasture and clean, untreated water.
+But we firmly believe that you will enjoy a special event organic turkey feast even more when knowing that the bird on your table was fed the cleanest, locally grown grains, organic pasture and clean, untreated water.